CVS Health (NYSE:CVS) Updates FY 2021 Earnings Guidance

-CVS Health (NYSE:CVS) last released its quarterly earnings data on Wednesday, November 3rd.
-The pharmacy operator reported $1.97 EPS for the quarter, topping analysts’ consensus estimates of $1.79 by $0.18.
+CVS Health (NYSE:CVS) last posted its quarterly earnings results on Wednesday, November 3rd.
+The pharmacy operator reported $1.97 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.79 by $0.18.
+The business had revenue of $73.79 billion during the quarter, compared to analysts’ expectations of $70.52 billion.
 CVS Health had a net margin of 2.66% and a return on equity of 14.16%.
-The firm had revenue of $73.79 billion during the quarter, compared to the consensus estimate of $70.52 billion.
-During the same quarter in the previous year, the company posted $1.66 earnings per share.
-The firm’s revenue was up 10.0% on a year-over-year basis.
-On average, equities analysts expect that CVS Health will post 7.98 EPS for the current fiscal year.
+The business’s quarterly revenue was up 10.0% on a year-over-year basis.
+During the same quarter last year, the company posted $1.66 earnings per share.
+Analysts predict that CVS Health will post 7.98 earnings per share for the current year.

-A number of brokerages recently weighed in on CVS.
-Credit Suisse Group lifted their price objective on shares of CVS Health from $100.00 to $107.00 and gave the company an outperform rating in a research note on Friday, November 5th.
-Morgan Stanley lifted their price objective on shares of CVS Health from $99.00 to $114.00 and gave the company an overweight rating in a research note on Tuesday, August 31st.
-Tigress Financial restated a buy rating and set a $108.00 price objective on shares of CVS Health in a research note on Friday, July 23rd.
-Mizuho boosted their price target on shares of CVS Health from $98.00 to $105.00 and gave the stock a buy rating in a research report on Wednesday.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on shares of CVS Health from $101.00 to $107.00 and gave the stock a buy rating in a research report on Friday, November 5th.
-Four investment analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $104.11.
+CVS has been the subject of a number of research analyst reports.
+Credit Suisse Group raised their price target on shares of CVS Health from $100.00 to $107.00 and gave the stock an outperform rating in a report on Friday, November 5th.
+Mizuho raised their target price on shares of CVS Health from $98.00 to $105.00 and gave the stock a buy rating in a report on Wednesday, November 10th.
+Royal Bank of Canada raised their target price on shares of CVS Health from $97.00 to $107.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
+Raymond James raised their target price on shares of CVS Health from $95.00 to $115.00 and gave the stock a strong-buy rating in a report on Thursday, November 4th.
+Finally, Morgan Stanley raised their target price on shares of CVS Health from $99.00 to $114.00 and gave the stock an overweight rating in a report on Tuesday, August 31st.
+Four equities research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $104.11.

-In related news, EVP Troyen A. Brennan sold 82,757 shares of the business’s stock in a transaction that occurred on Tuesday, October 26th.
-The stock was sold at an average price of $88.00, for a total value of $7,282,616.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, COO Jonathan C. Roberts sold 108,870 shares of the business’s stock in a transaction that occurred on Wednesday, November 3rd.
-The shares were sold at an average price of $95.00, for a total value of $10,342,650.00.
+In other news, EVP Troyen A. Brennan sold 82,757 shares of CVS Health stock in a transaction dated Tuesday, October 26th.
+The shares were sold at an average price of $88.00, for a total value of $7,282,616.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP Troyen A. Brennan sold 28,159 shares of CVS Health stock in a transaction dated Monday, November 1st.
+The shares were sold at an average price of $90.00, for a total transaction of $2,534,310.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 222,411 shares of company stock worth $20,387,951.
-Company insiders own 0.69% of the company’s stock.
+Insiders sold 222,411 shares of company stock valued at $20,387,951 in the last ninety days.
+0.69% of the stock is owned by corporate insiders.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.